 - 1. Monitoring of: - a.
 Midwinter counts for each range state (from January 2023 onwards); - b.
-Breeding pairs per range state based on: - Option A: Summer counts per range state + proportions of young and older birds (from July 2022 onwards); - Option B: Number of breeding pairs per range state from reporting to the Article 12 of Bird Directive for the period of 2013-2018 + repeated in every 3 or 6 years (i.e. in 2021 and/or 2024, to be agreed by the EGM IWG) + Common Bird Monitoring Index (from 2022 onwards) - c.
+Breeding pairs per range state based on: - Option A: Summer counts per range state + proportions of young and older birds (from July 2022 onwards); - Option B: Number of breeding pairs per range state from reporting to the Article 12 of Bird Directive for the period of 2013-2018 + repeated in every 3 or 6 years (i.e. in 2021 and/or 2024, to be agreed by the EGM IWG) + Common Bird Monitoring Index (from 2022 onwards)

+13 Only for existing setups.

+- c.
 Offtake (harvest + derogation) per range state, distinguished between "breeding" period (1 February-31 July) and "post-breeding" period (1 August-31 January) seasons (from season 2022/23 onwards); - d.
-Crippling rate for the same periods as offtake (from season 2022/23 onwards)
+Crippling rate for the same periods as offtake (from season 2022/23 onwards) - e.

-10 Only for existing setups.

-- e.
 Multi-state CMR analysis including the process of capturing and marking - f.
 Optional: samples of tail fans or wings in early autumn to index reproductive success - 2.
 Data collation and analysis (from April-May 2023 onwards) - 3.
 Optimal harvest strategy at MU level (from May 2023 onwards) - 4.
 Decision making (EGM IWG) (from mid-June 2023 onwards) - 5.
 Implementation by Range States (from 2023 onwards)

-Based on this information, it will be possible to make the first harvest recommendation at MU level at the EGM IWG meeting in 2023 the earliest, provided that necessary data is made available.
+Based on this information, it will be possible to make the first management recommendation at MU level at the EGM IWG meeting in 2023 the earliest, provided that necessary data is made available.
 Furthermore, during the assessment in 2023 and onwards, up-to-date data have to be available, hence during the assessment in 2023 data from the season 2022/2023 shall be used.

-Monitoring data is to be submitted to the EGMP Data Centre on an annual basis, and in a timely manner before the annual IWG meeting, hence no later than 30 April.
+Monitoring data is to be submitted to the EGMP Data Centre on an annual basis, and in a timely manner before the annual IWG meeting, hence no later than 1 April.
 This is for the Data Centre and Modelling Consortium to perform the assessment and the EGMP Data Centre to produce status reports providing recommendations to the annual IWG meetings.